OSAA to follow Governor Kate Brown's lead

 The OSAA has been working with Dr. Mick Koester, the chair of the Sports Medicine Advisory Committee, to develop guidelines if a truncated spring season were to be played.

-Among those guidelines would be an initial seven-day period of practices only with sessions limited to once per day and no longer than three hours in length.
+Among those guidelines would be an initial seven-day period of practice only with sessions limited to once per day and no longer than three hours in length.
 Pitch-count limitations would remain in effect, and the OSAA is emphasizing late afternoon start times and weekend contests to limit lost time in the classroom.

 The executive board is scheduled to meet again on April 15.